debanjan-giri/debanjan-giri/README.md

 # 👋 Hello World!
 Debanjan Giri

-Passionate about coding
+Recent graduate with a passion for coding and a hunger for learning.
+I'm exploring the vast world of software development, eager to contribute and make a positive impact.

-## 💼 What I Do
+## 💼 What I'm Excited About
+- 🌱 Learning and growing as a software developer.
+- 💻 Building meaningful projects that solve real-world problems.
+- 🚀 Exploring different technologies and finding my niche.

+## 🚀 My Tech Interests
 - 🔧 Building awesome web applications that streamline user experiences.
 - 🚀 Constantly learning and experimenting with the latest back-end technologies.
-- 🌐 Contributing to the open-source community to give back.

 ## 🚀 My Tech Stack
 - 💻 JavaScript, Java
-- 🛠️ Node.js, Spring boot , react native
+- 🛠️ Express js, Spring boot, react native, MERN stack

 ## 🌱 What I'm Currently Learning
+- 📊 Exploring data structures and algorithms.
+- 🌐 Building my first full-stack web application.

-- Exploring Microservices Architecture
+- 🧿 Exploring Microservices Architecture
-- Improving my skills in React Native.

 ## 🤝 Let's Connect
+- ✨ Open to collaborations and mentorship opportunities.
 - 📫 Drop me a message: devposto@gmail.com
 - 💼 [LinkedIn](https://www.linkedin.com/in/debanjanGiri)